-Much like Mr. James, the aim is to keep the work light.
-Unlike Mr. James, I have no editors or readers to pick holes in the veracity or quality of these poetic threads.
+This chronicle captured the wrinkles of the world in ottava rima – using 10 or 11 syllables in each line, more or less – throughout January.
+Much like Mr. James, the aim was to keep the work light.
+Unlike Mr. James, I had no editors or readers to pick holes in the veracity or quality of these poetic threads.
 Lucky me.

 While Swedish aphorisms miss their mark

 No grand fire works without a trail of sparks,

 Jools’s Big Band cannot put us at our ease.

 Who’ve curfewed all the local Scottish grannies.

 From Mustique, where he is on his holidays.

 de Pfeffel sends us his finest fond regards